Gangplank Build Guide by Thatdudeinthecotton

 The usefullness of this item increases with how long you can stand next to your enemies and live.
 For that reason Id only ever build this as a part of my top build and even then only when Im being very aggresive.

-Wards save lives more than most armors do.
-No it is not just the responsibility of the support to get every ward for your team.
+Control wards save lives more than most stats do.
+No it is not just the responsibility of the support to get every control ward for your team.
 A ward only costs 4 minions, so don't be stingy.

 -Boots are pretty much essential for any champion.
 Without decent movespeed you'll never be able to catch or escape from your enemies.
 Which set you choose is circumstantial though I recommend building them early.